nh-server/switch-guide/docs/user_guide/emummc/making_emummc.md

 !!!tip ""
     1. Enter RCM and inject the Hekate payload
+        - If you forgot how to do this, re-read the [sending payload](sending_payload.md) section of the guide.
     2. Use the touch screen to navigate to `emuMMC`
     3. Tap on `Create emuMMC`, then select `SD Partition`
     4. Tap on `Continue`.
 It will start making the emummc now.
 After it's done return to the emuMMC menu using the `Close` buttons